drewsamsen/sr-cards-api/docs/decks.md

 The `reviewCount` property indicates how many cards in the deck are ready for review (either new cards or cards with a due date in the past).
 The `totalCards` property shows the total number of cards in the deck.
+The `remainingReviews` property shows how many more cards the user can review today, taking into account both the user's daily limits and the actual availability of cards in the deck.

 ### Get Deck by ID